 Formulating and evaluating appropriate affective and cognitive objectives.
 Lesson planning and a wide range of teaching strategies will be examined.
 Each student will be required to demonstrate proficiency in a variety of component teaching skills via the microteaching laboratory and a self-developed teaching unit.
 Prerequisite: Admission to Teacher Education Program.

-- Praxis II scores (must be completed prior to student teaching)
+- Praxis II scores (must be completed prior to clinical practice)

 Praxis II tests (formerly known as the NTE, or National Teacher’s Exam) measure a candidate’s knowledge of the subject(s) he will teach.
 They also measure general and subject-specific pedagogical skills and knowledge.

 All applicants for initial teacher licensure must document appropriate minimum scores on one of the Principles of Learning and Teaching tests as well as specified test(s) in the content area.
 These tests are one or two hours in length and may be taken independently of each other or in different combinations as a package.
 They are administered in a paper-and-pencil format at various sites and via computer throughout the county.